joined the Department of Information Engineering at the Chinese

 Security in Cloud Computing

-held in Hong Kong.
+to be held in Hong Kong.

 He serves on the editorial boards of

-and as a lead guest-editor
+also as a lead guest-editor

 of Pervasive and Mobile Computing (Special Issue on